vectorgrp/sil-kit/docs/api/participant.rst

 factory function::

     auto config = ib::cfg::ParticipantConfigurationFromFile("your_config.json");
-    auto participant = ib::CreateParticipant(config, "ParticipantName", domainId);
+    auto participant = ib::CreateParticipant(config, "ParticipantName", domainId, true);

 To take part in the simulation, the Participant needs to be initialized with a proper configuration, a participant name and a domain ID.
+The forth parameter isSynchronized is temporary and will be removed in the future.

 .. _sec:iparticipant-api: